We've got the answers. (And if you still have more, feel free to touch base; we're ready and waiting to help.)

 What makes Pulse personal lubricants so different?

-H20h! is currently the only all natural personal lubricant on the market that includes chia—an ingredient known for its exceptional moisturizing properties.
-Unlike other products, it contains a mere .01% glycerin (a soap byproduct known to cause yeast infections).
-Aloe-ahh, our silicone-based product, is 100% free of glycerin, and includes aloe and Vitamin E, which have healing and soothing properties.
-Both formulations are paraben-free and petroleum-free; and that means no chemical-based preservatives.
+H20h! is currently the only natural personal lubricant on the market that includes pure chia extract—an ingredient known for its exceptional hydrating properties.
+Aloe-ahh, our silicone-based product, includes aloe and vitamin E, which have superior healing and soothing properties.
+Both formulations include no glycerin, no parabens, no petroleum, or harsh chemical-based preservatives that dry out and irritate sensitive tissues.
 What’s more, Pulse lubricants have been developed with the finest grades of each ingredient and have been tested and qualified as hypoallergenic.

 What is the difference between silicone-based and water-based lubricants?

 Our silicone lubricant (Aloe-ahh) is an incredibly lubricious formula that delivers the decadent “slip” you know and love.
 Our silky, water-based formulation (H2Oh!) is created with natural ingredients, including chia extract, for the ultimate dose of soothing moisture.
 Additionally, H20h! can be reactivated for extended use by adding a few drops of water or saliva.

 How many servings are in a Pulse Pod?

 There are nine servings when the Pulse Pod is used in tandem with the warming dispenser.
 Servings vary, however, when the product is used manually, depending on how much you dispense each time.

 How long does it take to warm up my Pulse Pod?